fsau/tinyHeartBeat/README.md

 ## Building

-With the avr toolchain insatalled, just run `make` and it should generate the `.hex` file.
+With the avr toolchain installed, just run `make` and it should generate the `.hex` file.
 Run `make prog` for programming the chip after building automatically.